chibi (CHIBI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 chibi Historical Price

-According to the latest data gathered on chibi live price page, the current price of chibi is 0.00002656USD.
-The circulating supply of chibi(CHIBI) is 899.51M CHIBI , giving it a market capitalization of $23.89K.
+According to the latest data gathered on chibi live price page, the current price of chibi is 0USD.
+The circulating supply of chibi(CHIBI) is 899.51M CHIBI , giving it a market capitalization of $25.97K.

 The chibi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CHIBI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.